Annoxerimaliny/Annoxerimaliny/README.md

 -[***NOTICE:***]

-- I am a *system*, but please treat me as a singlet as I'm *uncomfortable* discussing about my disorder(s).
-This is just here to remind you to be patient with me if I don't remember certain details or other such things.
-This is something I cannot control so I advise you to be respectful.
+- Be patient with me because there are times where I can't respond quick all the time, I'm a very busy person so things might be easily overwhelming for me.
 - I use acronyms/abbreviations very often, feel free to ask what they mean.
 I don't like typing a lot.
 - Interaction such as **booping, sitting next to me, etc**. are alright just as long as you aren't weird about it. 🌟
 - I'm not a very active person, sorrgy...
 But you can totes check my twitter : )